Syr0ws/Crafter/README.md

   - Placeholders parsing
   - TextComponent building (using code or from YAML files)
 - **File handling**
-  - Copying plugin's resources to external paths without logs
+  - Plugin's resources copy to external paths without logs
 - **Other utilities**
   - Observers